 Alexander holds a Bachelor of Commerce and a Juris Doctor degree from the University of Sydney.
 Alexander was admitted as a solicitor to the New South Wales Supreme Court in 2016.
 He is a Member of the Australian Information Security Association (AISA) and the International Association of Privacy Professionals (IAPP).
 He is also an ICG Accredited Professional.

 Joshua Ngai joined Information Integrity Solutions Pty Ltd (IIS) as an Assistant Consultant in 2017.
 He assists clients by conducting privacy impact assessments, researching on privacy trends and laws globally, and providing written strategic and practical advice.

 Before joining IIS, Joshua worked for the Privacy Commissioner for Personal Data, Hong Kong and was posted to the Policy and Research Division.
 He was directly supervised by the Privacy Commissioner of Hong Kong and was tasked with over 10 research projects (including comparative law) relating to the:

 Joshua has also worked in China (as an intern at the Beijing Arbitration Commission), Kenya (as an intern at the United Nations) and Mexico (as a teacher for underprivileged children).
-In addition to English, Joshua speaks fluent Chinese, Spanish and Cantonese.

 Joshua is a recent graduate from the Chinese University of Hong Kong, holding a Juris Doctorate degree with a scholarship and a Bachelor of Social Science (First Class Honours) in Sociology.